LiquidSmooth-Devices/android_device_samsung_chagalllte/README.md

-SM-T805 device repo for CyangenMod.
+chagalllte (SM-T805) device repo for CyangenMod 12.1

+IMPORTANT: see patches/README